pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ```

 Parameters:
-- publish_message
+- publish_message (required)
   - Type: T: Serialize
-  - The message payload (any Serialize type).
+  - Message payload.
-- channel
+- channel (required)
   - Type: Into<String>
   - Target channel ID.
 - store
   - Type: Option<bool>
-  - Default: account default
+  - Default: Account default
-  - Whether to store in Message Persistence.
+  - Whether to store the message in Message Persistence.
 - meta
   - Type: Option<HashMap<String, String>>
-  - Additional info for Filters.
+  - Additional key/value metadata for Filters.
 - replicate
   - Type: bool
-  - Whether to replicate across points of presence.
+  - Whether to replicate across PoPs.
+See Replicated Transactions.
 - ttl
   - Type: Option<u32>
-  - Per-message TTL (hours) in Message Persistence:
+  - Per-message TTL in hours when stored.
-    1) If store = true and ttl = 0 → stored with no expiry.
+    1. If store = true and ttl = 0: stored with no expiry.
-    2) If store = true and ttl = X → expires in X hours (unless keyset retention is Unlimited).
+    2. If store = true and ttl = X: stored with X-hour expiry unless keyset retention is Unlimited.
-    3) If store = false → ttl ignored.
+    3. If store = false: ttl ignored.
-    4) If ttl not specified → uses key expiry configuration.
+    4. If ttl unspecified: defaults to key expiry value.
 - use_post
   - Type: bool
   - Default: false
-  - Use HTTP POST.
+  - Use HTTP POST to publish.
 - execute
-  - Executes the request; returns a Future to await.
+  - Returns a Future; await it to execute.

 ### Sample code

+Publish a message to a channel:

 ```
 1